 Facebook’s Minoxidil Beard group now has 55,000 members.

 On January 21, 2003, a 20 year old man with the online name “Curi0usGeorge” started a US based beard forum thread about growing his sparse beard via applying extra strength 5% Minoxidil (widely known as Rogaine) onto his face rather onto his scalp.

-Tremendous Interest from men Wishing to Grow Thicker Beards
+Countless Men Wishing to Grow Thicker Beards

 Little did “Curio0usGeorge” realize what he had started in 2003.
 His forum thread grew to 615 pages in length with 20 comments per page.
 Finally, towards the end of 2016, it was unfortunately closed by the moderators after 15 years of postings.

 I never forgot those visuals, and I have posted about the above thread at least briefly in passing several times in the past.
-It clearly shows that Minoxidil can grow new beard hair where there were none before, and not just make existing hair stronger.
+It clearly shows that Minoxidil can grow new beard hair where there was none before, and not just make existing hair stronger.
 Or, to be more precise, it can convert vellus invisible-to-the-eye unpigmented hair into terminal pigmented hair.

 While I have never enjoyed using Minoxidil on my scalp, the numerous before and after photos in the above mentioned thread (as well as via the before and after finasteride and minoxidil testimonials in here) have convinced me to keep using Rogaine to this day (albeit just several times a week in order to minimize side effects).

 Growing Beards with Minoxidil in Indonesia